Missionary and Bishop (First Century)

-+ According to tradition, Silas died in Macedonia and is considered to have served as bishop of Corinth.
++ According to tradition, Silas died in Macedonia and, according to some traditions, he is said to have served as bishop of Corinth.

 On July 13, the Church celebrates the commemoration of the Holy Roman Emperor Saint Henry II.
 Known as a fair and faithful monarch, he worked for the reform of the Church throughout the empire, particularly by supporting the work of monastic reformers.
 Because of his association with the Benedictine Order, he is honored as one of the patron saints of Benedictine oblates.